ioam/topographica/doc/Team_Members/index.rst

  including a project of building a model of disparity selectivity in V1, and contributed code for measuring disparity maps.

+Keith Robertson, 2012 - 2013
+ Keith expanded expanding the Tk GUI support for Topographica, focusing on the Model Editor, as part of his undergraduate project.

 `Yiu Fai Sit`_, May 2005 - 2006
  Sit was a PhD student at the University of Texas, focusing on hierarchical visual cortex models and characterizing the V1 optical